farhan2077/aes-matlab/README.md

 # Thesis

-All files of thesis in one place
+Everything of thesis in one place

 ## Folder structure